 Four Remarkable 18th Century Houses

-The Webb-Deane-Stevens Museum, owned and managed by the National Society of the Colonial Dames of America in the State of Connecticut, operates four remarkable 18th century houses, three of which are National Historic Landmarks:
+Admission to the Webb Deane Stevens Museum, owned and managed by the National Society of the Colonial Dames of America in the State of Connecticut, includes our exhibition galleries in the Holcombe Education Center, access to our 8-acre campus and gardens, and a tour of our four remarkable 18th century houses, three of which are National Historic Landmarks:

 - The 1752 Joseph Webb House served as General George Washington’s headquarters in May 1781.
 It was here where Washington met with French commander Rochambeau to plan the joint military campaign that led to the victory at Yorktown and the end of the American Revolution.
 The Webb House was later owned by Wallace Nutting